codingforeveryone/READMEs/codewars.md

 - 4 and 3 kyu (competent, blue belt colour)
 - 2 and 1 kyu (proficient, purple belt colour)

 The ranking is determined by the community, and is somewhat controversial.
-What is difficult for some warriors may be easy for others, and 'difficulty' can be understood in different ways (amount of work needed to solve the problem, the complexity of the algorithm involved, etc.)
+What is difficult for some users may be easy for others, and 'difficulty' can be understood in different ways (amount of work needed to solve the problem, the complexity of the algorithm involved, etc.)

 The ranking is also said to reflect the kata subject area.
 However, this is rarely considered when ranking a kata (e.g. regular expressions are only supposed to appear in kata of 4 kyu or higher, and yet there are plenty of 8 kyu regex kata).